mortar-repos/bacon-bits/docs/components/graph_algorithms.md

 ## Pagerank

 Pagerank finds the "most important" vertices on graph, based on the structure of its edges.
 See [wikipedia](http://en.wikipedia.org/wiki/PageRank) for more detail.
-TODO: FINISH THESE DOCS
+The simplest way to use Pagerank is through the [readymade controlscript](LINK TO docs/scripts/pagerank.md).
+Alteratively, you can use the library `controlscripts/lib/pagerank_lib.py`.

 ## Personalized Pagerank